-INTRODUCTORY SUMMARY:
+LOBBYING DISCLOSURE INTRODUCTORY SUMMARY:

-The Act amends Title 65 (relating to public officers) further providing for ethical standards definitions and for lobby regulation and disclosure.
+This Act amends Title 65 (relating to public officers) further providing for ethical standards definitions and for lobby regulation and disclosure.
+The Act deletes existing Chapter 13 regarding Lobby Disclosure, and inserts a new Chapter 13-A, which provides for all of the following:

 The Act recounts the authority of the legislature to regulate persons employed to influence the actions of the General Assembly and the Executive Department in a "fair and equitable manner."
 It expressly states that membership in a regulated profession shall not excuse a lobbyist from compliance with this chapter.